thunderbird2009/book_rmn/ch3_auction_and_cost_tracking.md

 ## 4. Platform Weight Tuning

-The exponent weights (¦Á, ¦Â, ¦Ã, ¦Ä) in the quality score formulas are not arbitrary¡ªthey are **tuned through large-scale online experimentation and offline optimization** to maximize platform objectives.
+The exponent weights (ï¿½ï¿½, ï¿½ï¿½, ï¿½ï¿½, ï¿½ï¿½) in the quality score formulas are not arbitraryï¿½ï¿½they are **tuned through large-scale online experimentation and offline optimization** to maximize platform objectives.
 This section details the tuning methodology.

 ### 4.1 Define Optimization Objectives